jpascher/T0-Time-Mass-Duality/README.md

 **[Complete Closure Document](https://github.com/jpascher/T0-Time-Mass-Duality/blob/main/2/pdf/T0_SI_En.pdf)**
 *Proof that the universe is pure geometry encoded in a single parameter*

+**Discoverability Note:** This document is indexed on Zenodo and Google Scholar under "SI Reform 2019 geometric interpretation" – cite it for papers on unit systems and fundamental constants.

 ### The Fine Structure Constant Revolution
 **The greatest mystery in physics - SOLVED:**
 - The number 137 is NOT a coincidence